Rescue Your Old Recordings

 Fortunately there is a cure – a precision heat treatment known as ‘baking’.
 This process temporarily reverses the chemical deterioration allowing perfect playback for a few weeks before the stickiness slowly returns over time.

 We have invested in the safest type of unit to ‘bake’ audio tapes and cure ‘sticky tape syndrome’ – a biological incubator.
 The required treatment temperature is maintained within a fraction of a degree, and a sensitive fail-safe cut-out protects your irreplaceable masters in the unlikely event of a problem.
-The time required depends on the formulation of the tape, the state of decay and the width of the tape. ¼” stereo reels may take between 8 hours and 2 days (allowing for the essential slow warm-up and cool-down), while a 2” multitrack reel may need up to 4 days.
+The time required depends on the formulation of the tape, the state of decay and the width of the tape. ¼” stereo reels may take between 4 hours and 8 hours, while a 2” multitrack reel may need up to 20 hours.
+The treatment needs a slow warm-up and cool-down, and a day or so to stabilise at room temperature afterwards for best results.

 It is very important to note that pre 1970s ‘pro’ formulations, and many later ‘domestic’ ones, do NOT need baking, and some can actually be damaged by heating.
 To ensure correct and safe handling every tape is carefully inspected and assessed before baking and playback.
 Please contact us for advice.